Skip to main content

 The lower sections of the lighthouse were surfaced with whiteboard and blackboard, an invitation to each child of the community to leave his or her own mark upon it.

-While the lighthouse is no longer used at events, the care, dedication and aspiration so apparent in its design, construction and use continues throughout the organization today as we work to provide children of all ages the opportunity to Be the Light and Lead the Way.
+While the lighthouse is no longer used at events, the care, dedication, and aspiration so apparent in its design, construction, and use continues throughout the organization today as we work to provide children of all ages with the opportunity to Be the Light and Lead the Way.